karel-brinda/MiniPhy/README.md

 ####################
 ## For developers ##
 ####################
-    test                 Run the workflow on test data format               Reformat all source code
+    test                 Run the workflow on test data (P1) bigtest              Run the workflow on test data (P1, P2, P3) format               Reformat all source code
     checkformat          Check source code format
 ```